austenpayan/skippr/README.md

 skippr
 ======

-A super simple slideshow plugin for jQuery.
+A fast and light jQuery plugin for creating tasteful slideshows.

 ======